-Criteria: The District should have in place a system of internal controls over financial audit, accrued interest was overstated by approximately \$5.6 million.
+Criteria: The District should have in place a system of internal controls over financial reporting to ensure complete and accurate reporting of amounts reported in the financial statements.

+Condition: When the District presented the original trial balance and financial statements for audit, accrued interest was overstated by approximately \$5.6 million.
+In addition, there were misclassifications within the net position category of approximately \$37 million.